-A group of six retirees, who dub themselves The Brats (Brussels Retired Expats), has penned the ultimate guide for anyone planning to spend their twilight years in Belgium.
-Retiring in Belgium – A Guide for Expats doesn’t provide all the answers but it poses questions on all aspects of retirement.
+A group of six retirees, who dub themselves The Brats (Brussels Retired Expats), penned the ultimate guide for anyone planning to spend their twilight years in Belgium.
+Retiring in Belgium – A Guide for Expats doesn’t provide all the answers but it poses all the right questions.

-This is not just a guide to managing one’s finances, information that ultimately has to be sought out, as the authors urge, from a specialist who will provide advice tailored to your circumstances.
+This isn’t just a guide to managing one’s finances.
+This is information that ultimately has to be sought out, as the authors urge, from a specialist.
 The authors ask how you plan to spend your retirement, and even how you feel about dying in Belgium.

-It’s also relevant for younger adults as the looming pensions crisis is already prompting governments to tighten their belts and postpone state payouts to a later age.
-The authors caution that it’s never too early to plan ahead – maybe you are planning to bring over Mum and Dad.
+It’s also relevant for younger adults; the looming pensions crisis is already prompting governments to postpone state payouts.
+The authors caution that it’s never too early to plan ahead; maybe you are planning to bring over Mum and Dad.

-We’re told by the pro-EU lobby we can live, earn and retire where we like and still claim a pension in this single market.
+We’re told by the pro-EU lobby we can live, earn, and retire where we like and still claim a pension.
 But it’s not as easy as all that, as the book explains.
 Who pays your state pension?
 Depends on where you have lived.
 Will your private pension be subject to taxation?
 Yes, possibly.

 A question universal to pensioners is how to spend their time.
 The authors give some useful suggestions for places to study, volunteering opportunities and social activities in Belgium as well as tips on semi-retirement and the tax implications.

-Large sections of the book are devoted to questions of estate planning and a summary of the tax traps for expats.
-Who knew the Belgian state could tax you on 100 percent of a deceased spouse’s wealth if you didn’t have the foresight, as almost all Belgians do, to draw up a marriage contract?
+Large sections of the book are devoted to questions of estate planning and tax traps for expats.
+Who knew the Belgian state could tax you on 100% of a deceased spouse’s wealth if you didn’t draw up a marriage contract?

-The authors give a guide to healthcare in Belgium, pointing out some of the peculiarities of the system here, such as the law permitting euthanasia – how will you feel about that if you end up terminally ill here?
+The authors give a guide to healthcare in Belgium.
+They point out some of the peculiarities of the system here, such as euthanasia.
+How will you feel about that if you end up terminally ill here?